smallAreaHealthStatisticsUnit/rapidInquiryFacility/rifNodeServices/readme.md

   for most practical purposes; this RIF uses 0-11;
 * The Web Mercator (WGS84, as used by GPS) projection is used, with latitude limits of around 85 degrees.
 Can needs to be taken during simplification with
-  Northern latitudes in the USA because of the distortions in the Mercator projection (e.g. the size of Greenland); with each pixel being much shorter in length than in latitudes near to the equator
+  Northern latitudes in the USA because of the distortions in the Mercator projection (e.g. the size of Greenland); with each pixel being much shorter in length than in latitudes near to the equator.

 The de facto OpenStreetMap standard, known as Slippy Map Tilenames or XYZ, follows these and adds more:
-* An X and Y numbering scheme; with Z for the zoomlevels
+* An X and Y numbering scheme; with Z for the zoomlevels;
 * PNG images for tiles.
-In this case Leaflet uses topoJSON Images are served through a REST API, with a URL like http://.../Z/X/Y.png, where Z is the zoom level, and X and Y identify the tile.
+In this case Leaflet uses topoJSON.

+Images are served through a REST API, with a URL like http://.../Z/X/Y.png, where Z is the zoom level, and X and Y identify the tile.

 ### Extract